Everywhere you look, artificial intelligence, automation, and technology are replacing interactions we once used to have with other human beings.

 Some of this we cheer – such as self-guided drivers’ license kiosks, bots or algorithms that predict which wine, books, or music we would like, or cars that guide you back to driving in your lane.

 Some of this we loathe – phone trees, unsympathetic chat bots, or unmanned parking garage exits.

-It wasn’t so long ago that The Jetsons – with their flying cars and robot maid – seemed like nothing we would see in our lifetime but now – automation has nearly completely permeated manufacturing and other industries based on repetitive tasks.
+It wasn’t so long ago that The Jetsons, set in 2062, with their flying cars and robot maid (and, PS – George Jetson was born on July 31st, 2022!) – seemed like nothing we would see in our lifetime but now – automation has nearly completely permeated manufacturing and other industries based on repetitive tasks.
 And artificial intelligence is growing in use by leaps and bounds with virtual assistants translating and transcribing conversations and billions of bits of data.

 So for sales pros, what’s YOUR future?

 You may have seen or read this stat where, in 2015, research giant Forrester predicted that by 2020, one million B2B sales pros will lose their jobs to self-service or e-commerce functions – that represented 20 percent of the B2B Salesforce.

 I’m still searching for the end result of that prediction but we know that many sales roles have been transitioned to automated interactions for customers.

 Which type of sales positions are being replaced?